 A discourse of identity

-The "fuel" of education
+The educational "fuel"

 What is the relationship between identity and education?